xamiron/Bypassed-the-OTP-verification-process/README.md

-# bypassed-the-OTP-verification-process using "Turbo Intruder Extension" follow the steps below:
+# Bypassed-the-OTP-verification-process using "Turbo Intruder Extension" follow the steps below:
 # Step: 1
 1. You have to know the OTP length.
 2. You Have to know OTP validity time.